Outpatient Substance Abuse Treatment Program for Teens

-Pathway’s Intensive Outpatient Substance Abuse Treatment Program for Teens serves teens ages 13-17 and is our most popular program for this age group.
-One of the many benefits of our outpatient program is that teens are able to learn to be sober and gain new coping skills while practicing them in their normal daily life.
+Pathway’s Intensive Outpatient Substance Abuse Treatment Program for Teens serves teens ages 13-17 and is our most popular treatment program for this age group.
+One of the many benefits of our outpatient substance abuse treatment program is that teens are able to learn to be sober and gain new coping skills while practicing them in their normal daily life.
 Here’s how it works: teens learn new coping skills in group or individual counseling sessions.
-They are then able to utilize the peer support group in the application of these newly learned recovery skills.
+These teens are then able to utilize the peer support group in the application of these newly learned recovery skills.
 Throughout this process teens and their parents work with our staff to identify and address difficult or problem areas arising from daily life situations.

-Our teen outpatient substance abuse program provides 20 hours of group counseling per week, with groups focusing on issues specific to teens.
-Here they gain the coping skills they will need to stay clean and sober.
-Each young person admitted into this program will work with our staff to develop an individualized recovery plan, with specific goals to be met prior to discharge.
+Our teen outpatient substance abuse treatment program provides 20 hours of group counseling per week, with groups focusing on issues specific to teens.
+Here teens gain the coping skills they will need to stay clean and sober.
+Each teen admitted into this substance abuse treatment program will work with our staff to develop an individualized recovery plan, with specific goals to be met prior to discharge.
 Some of the most important issues addressed will be

 - Dealing with peer pressure

 - Identifying negative peer relationships